StormCreeper/Run-Game/README.md

 In the future I might include these files in the repos.

 ## Authors
-I am the author of all the source files of this repos, except glad.c, and stb_image.h.
+I am the author of all the source files of this repos, except glad.c and stb_image.h.
 Coximor made all the graphics, and Nyaon made the sfx and musics.

 ## License